Distant Teardrop

-Distant Teardrop is a 2019 Indian drama film written and directed by Padmakumar Narasimhamurthy and produced by Satish Kaushik under the banner of The Satish Kaushik Entertainment.he film stars Sri Lankan actor Ravindra Randeniya.
+Distant Teardrop is a 2019 Indian drama film written and directed by Padmakumar Narasimhamurthy and produced by Satish Kaushik under the banner of The Satish Kaushik Entertainment.
+The film stars Sri Lankan actor Ravindra Randeniya and Indian actor Arjun Chidambaram in lead roles.
 At the heart of the story is the Tamil-Sinhala conflict.
 It could be a metaphor for the Israel-Palestine conflict, the Hindu-Muslim conflict in India, the Black and White conflict in America, another father and son tale, is preparing its Indian release.
 The film premiered in late 2019.

+75% of the filming has been filmed in Sri Lanka, and remaining were shot in England and Russia.